 Yes.
 PTA 120 Introduction to Kinesiology is available to interested students.
 It is strongly recommended that PTA 120 be taken prior to submitting the program application.
 This course is not required for program admission but can contribute additional points toward the admission process based on the grade achieved.
-Please visit http://pta120.wordpress.com for more course information.
+Please note that this course must be taken at WSCC - substitutions are not accepted for this course.
 Currently a significant percentage of those admitted to the program have taken this course.
 Please see the "Program Statistics" link on the PTA Program website for additional details.

-Can I be admitted if I still have general education / prerequisite courses to be completed?
+Can I be admitted if I still have general education courses to be completed?

-All general education/prerequisites should be completed prior to the application deadline.
-Students who have completed all general education/prerequisites prior to the application deadline will be considered over those applicants who are in the process of completing courses.
-Students who are completing general education/prerequisite work during the term in which they are applying will only be considered on a space available basis.
-Currently the program is receiving more applications from individuals that have completed all general education/prerequisites than we have space available.
-At this time, it is somewhat unlikely that you will be considered for admission without having completed all general education/prerequisite courses.
+All general education courses should be completed prior to the application deadline.
+Students who have completed all general education courses prior to the application deadline will be considered over those applicants who are in the process of completing courses.
+Students who are completing general education course work during the term in which they are applying will only be considered on a space available basis.
+Usually, the program receives more applications from individuals that have completed all general education courses than we have space available, making it somewhat unlikely that you will be considered for admission without having completed all general education courses.
+However, potential applicants are encouraged to go ahead and apply if they will be finishing all required general education courses during the summer term.
+When space is available, summer term in-progress applicants will be offered available spaces pending completion of requirements.
 Please see the "Program Statistics" link on the PTA Program website for additional details.

-Is PTA 120 a general education / prerequisite requirement?
+Is PTA 120 a program admission requirement?

-PTA 120 - Introduction to Kinesiology, while strongly recommended, is not a prerequisite requirement to the PTA Program.
-Taking this class will not help or hinder the general education/prerequisite GPA considered for program admission.
+PTA 120 - Introduction to Kinesiology, while strongly recommended, is not a general education requirement for PTA Program admission.
+Taking this class will not help or hinder the general education GPA considered for program admission.
 It does, however, have the potential to add additional points to the PTA application process.
 Currently a significant percentage of those admitted to the PTA program have taken PTA 120.
 This course can be beneficial when you have one application category that is slightly below average.
 For additional information regarding PTA 120, please visit http://pta120.wordpress.com and see why PTA 120 is so important.